MableOvO/EM-effectZ/README.md

 # EM-effectZ
-a bunch of zgame editor shaders ported or created by me (em!!)
+a bunch of zgame editor shaders for flstudio ported or created by me (em!!)

 ----INSTALLATION----